uber/react-vis/docs/getting-started/your-first-chart.md

+> This library is deprecated.
+Please see `DEPRECATED.md`.

 ### Your first chart

 We tried to make react-vis syntax as close to the traditional react syntax.
 You have components which have props and possibly children.

 Every react-vis chart is inside a component called XYPlot, for which a height and a width must be specified: